vedph/cadmus-itinera-rdf/ms-mappings.md

   - eid
   - name
     - instances:
-      - ranges
+      - ranges:
         - start
         - end

-So, for each hand (MS is the item):
+So, for each hand (MS is the item, already mapped from metadata part):

 - HAND a E25_human-made_feature;
 - HAND rdfs:label "name".